Vampire Cleanup Department: Main Story

 At the lake, Chung and Chau encountered the Vampire King and fought him.
 The fight was short as Tim encountered his own vampire and cried for help.
-Tim encountered Summer (Lin Min-chen).
+Tim encountered Summer.
 He fell into the lake where Summer bit Tim in the lip.
 As Summer drank Tim's unique blood, it transformed her rotten body into her former youthful form.
 Chau arrested Summer and took the body back to VCD HQ.
 Along the way, the VCD crew encountered Inspector Chu.
 Chu is part of the HK police division that co-manage the vampire situation with the VCD.
 However, he doesn't like the VCD and have his own research team look into new ways in dealing with the vampire situation.
 Chu is interested in developing an anti-vampire vaccine that would cure vampirism and end the VCD's jurisdiction.
 Chu's break would come when they discovered Summer's vampire tooth.

 At VCD HQ, the crew learned about Oxtail Village and Summer's unfortunate life.
 They realized that Summer is the Vampire King's bride and if they were to ever bond together, it could lead to disaster.
 Tim was instructed to burn Summer's body but the amulet holding her came off and she followed Tim.
 Unable to get her back to the cremation table, Tim went home with Summer following him.
 He tried to seal her off in his closet, but he realized Summer is claustrophobic due to being buried alive and sealed in a casket for over a century.
 Summer calmed down when she was exposed to watching Chinese Opera on TV and Tim took the time to study more about vampires.
 It was through one of the manuals that Tim learned the landlord is a Dry Vampire (a powerful and malevolent type) and Summer a Human Vampire (a vampire with human traits).
 Viewing Summer as harmless, Tim decided to keep her around to learn more about vampires.

 In between training, Tim learned that Summer loves Pig Blood Curd and enjoys Chinese Opera.
 As time went on, Summer continues to develop more human traits and the two began to show feelings for each other.
 Due to the dangerous nature of the job, Chau told Tim to fulfill any wish to his grandma to make her die feeling happy.
 Tim decided to bring Summer to his grandma's place to pretend they are a couple.
 Grandma Cheung was very happy to know Tim has a girlfriend.
 Because Summer can't be seen hopping around, Tim gave her a hover board to cover her vampire traits.
 While observing a couple walking and holding hands, Summer expressed the desire to walk for Tim and the two got even closer.
 Things would end when the Vampire King returned.